bowenz35/probable-system/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Group up and track progress, time depends on difficulties of the program.

 ## How will will communicate difficulties with a task assigned to us